cujojs/curl/README.md

 		}
 	);

-(When using CommonJS sync syntax `var res = require('resName');`, a promise isn't returned since the resource is returned synchronously. duh)
+(When using `require` as a dependency, it does not return a promise.
+This is so that 100% CommonJS compliance is assured inside modules.)

 ----------------------------------------